 Biweekly

-J’lem Style.
+.
 Wondering what that phrase means?
 We made it up.
 It’s beautiful & musical, traditional & creative, intense & fluid, short & sweet.
 On the rocks.
-Daven with us in person on Shalhevet’s rooftop or gather with us virtually on our website, Zoom, or YouTube.
+Daven with us in person inside Shalhevet High School (910 S. Fairfax Ave) or gather with us virtually right here on our website, YouTube, or Zoom.
 All are welcome!
 New to IKAR?
-Let membership@
+Let membership@ikar.org know if you’ll be joining us in person.

 That’s the gist, but always check our website calendar for changes.